How Do I Choose the Most Accurate Autism Assessment for My Client?

 - social behaviors.

-If an autism assessment tool isn’t available in the language you need, researchers recommend using assessment tools that aren’t dependent on language.
-It’s also a good idea to interview multiple informants and to provide flexible time requirements during testing (Dennison et al., 2018).
+If an autism assessment tool isn’t available in the language you need, experts recommend using assessment tools that aren’t dependent on language.
+It’s also a good idea to interview multiple informants and to provide flexible time requirements during testing.

 What Other Assessments Will You Need to Complete the Evaluation?